Alice Kin makes sculptures and heavily edited digital photographs, exploring the human body and natures body.

-Raised in urban squats and council flats, Kin now lives and works off-grid in a mossy Yorkshire woodland.
+Raised in urban squats and council flats, Kin now lives and works solo and off-grid in a mossy Yorkshire woodland.
 A place that is a rich source of study, experiment and imagining.

 Alice Kin makes art with wood, wool, discarded wire, plants and natural pigments, skip-finds and photography.
 Rooted and rooting in the local environment, the creative process becomes a collaboration with land, industry and the timescales of growth and decay.

-Working with these materials, Kin traces our ecological heritage while sensing the untold stories of her own heritage, family migrations, secrets, changing identities, and the challenges of being human
+Working with these materials, Kin traces an ecological heritage while sensing the untold stories of her own heritage: family migrations, secrets, changing identities, and the challenges of being human.